openstack/security-doc/security-guide/source/shared-file-systems/share-acl.rst

 entities of the service for other clients.

-Having a share as remote mountable instance of a file system, you can manage access to a specified share, and list the permissions for a specified share.
+Having a share as remote mountable instance of a file system, you can manage access to a specified share, and list permissions for a specified share.

-The share can be *public* and *private*.
+A share can be *public* or *private*.
 This is a level of visibility for the share that defines whether other tenants can or cannot see the share.
-By default, the shares are created as private.
-While creating a share, use a key :option:`--public` to make your share public for other tenants to see it in a list of shares and see its detailed information.
+By default, all shares are created as private.
+While creating a share, use key :option:`--public` to make your share public for other tenants to see it in a list of shares and see its detailed information.

-According to a :ref:`policy.json <shared_fs_policies>` file, an administrator and the users as share owners can manage the access to the shares by means of creating access rules.
+According to a :ref:`policy.json <shared_fs_policies>` file, an administrator and the users as share owners can manage access to shares by means of creating access rules.
 Using :command:`manila access-allow`, :command:`manila access-deny` and :command:`manila access-list` commands, you can grant, deny and list access to a specified share correspondingly.